nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

-.. nextpyp:: Step six: Post-processing
+.. nextpyp:: Step 6: Post-processing

   * Click on ``Frames`` (output of the :bdg-secondary:`Movie refinement` block) and select :bdg-primary:`Post-processing`